DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-18-adding-study-sites.md

 Selecting ‘Add study site’ on the study sites list page takes the user to a form where they can search for a school, university or college.
 They do this by entering the study site name, unique reference number (URN) or postcode.

-We use Get Information about Schools (GIAS) data and display it in an autocomplete.
+We use [Get information about schools (GIAS)](https://www.get-information-schools.service.gov.uk/) data and display it in an autocomplete.

 We display the name, town and postcode for each location in the list.
 This allows users to choose from similarly named locations correctly.